 Wakefield is a medium-sized town located in the state of Massachusetts.
 With a population of 27,157 people and five constituent neighborhoods, Wakefield is the 73rd largest community in Massachusetts.
-Wakefield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Wakefield was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Wakefield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Wakefield is a decidedly white-collar town, with fully 88.81% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wakefield is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wakefield who work in management occupations (14.54%), office and administrative support (12.12%), and sales jobs (10.55%).

 Also of interest is that Wakefield has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Wakefield is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.